 Types of Acne Scarring

 Those who have experienced severe acne are likely to have some degree of scarring.
 Our clinic offers a variety of treatments to get your skin back on track to recovery for a cleaner and fresher face.

 Acne leaves three major types of scars:

 Acne scars are textural changes that may occur as a result of severe acne.
 If acne is left untreated, it may lead to scarring.
-When acne occurs, large pus-filled spaces known as cysts form, destroying the surrounding skin tissue and hindering the healing process.
+When acne occurs, large pus-filled spaces known as cysts form, destroy the surrounding skin tissue and hinder the healing process.
 Once the cyst empties the area, allowing it to heal, it leaves behind a scar on the face.

 Identifying Different Types of Scarring

-All scarring is essentially made of the same collagen however it differs from normal tissue in that it lacks elasticity unlike normal tissue which retains elasticity.
+All scarring is essentially made of the same collagen however, it differs from normal tissues in that it lacks elasticity unlike normal tissues which retain elasticity.
 The two most common types of scarring are hypertrophic and keloid.
 Here is some information regarding the two types:

 This form of scar causes the skin to rise and is the result of the body overproducing collagen.
 They take the form of a raised lump on the skin roughly 4-8 weeks after a wound, infection or wound closure in addition to skin injuries or tension.

-The most serious of the two, Keloid can grow to much larger sizes and potentially turn into neoplasms.
+The most serious of the two, keloid can grow to much larger sizes and potentially turns into neoplasms.
 The differentiator between hypertropic and keloid scars is that keloid scars do not grow outside of the wound area.

 Other Common Types of Scarring